How Much Does an Outdoor Kitchen Cost?

 Going fully DIY is the most extreme way to tighten up your outdoor kitchen budget.
 Labor expenses often hit several thousand dollars, not to mention that funneling projects through contractors can sometimes add more stress to the building process.
 But the real drawback here isn’t that you’ll have to roll up your sleeves and break a sweat — even if that sounds fun to you, the biggest issue you’ll encounter is that many parts of an outdoor kitchen require professional installation.
 Look no further than appliances that run on gas, water, and electricity.
 Without one or more of those, your outdoor space will lack full functionality.
 Additionally, some construction techniques should be performed only by licensed contractors, so you’ll either have to pony up or change plans.

 That being said, you can still take a middle-ground approach and DIY certain aspects of the project while leaving the professional work to the professionals (we can’t recommend that last part enough).
 Like everything else outdoor kitchen, whether you can actually self-install pieces of your project is highly dependent on what you’ve planned.
 There’s always the possibility of calling in a few favors if you’re lucky enough to have friends who are licensed plumbers or electricians — just be prepared to include them on the guest list for every barbecue.

-Choose Fewer & Less Expensive Components
+Choose Fewer or Value-priced Components

 For starters, budget-crunched builders shouldn’t buy the biggest and best grill just to say they have it.
 Instead, it’s often wiser to pick a durable Premium grill that’ll get the job done at cookout after cookout and last many years.
 The same thought process applies for every component in the event money gets tight, perhaps with trade-offs like purchasing a low-quality sink or going without one entirely to free up some cash for that kegerator you’ve had your eye on.